MarkusBernhardt/proxy-vole/README.md

-#autoproxy WIP alpha
+#proxy-vole WIP alpha

-Autoproxy is a Java library to auto detect the platform network proxy settings.
+Proxy Vole is a Java library to auto detect the platform network proxy settings.
 **Note this library is a fork of [proxy-vole](https://code.google.com/p/proxy-vole/) by Bernd Rosstauscher hosted at Google Code.**

 ##Introduction